To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

 ---|---|---|---|

-Note: Content Type for Get calls is not required but may be automatically pre-filled and cause a system error during authentication.
-If you receive this error, check to see if Content Type is included as a header parameter and remove it.
+Note: The content type for GET calls is not required, but may be automatically pre-filled and cause a system error during authentication.
+If a supplier receives this error, check to see if content type is included as a header parameter.
+If included, remove it.

 If you are having trouble connecting to Developer Center, refer to Troubleshooting.

 - Make sure the call does not throw a 400 or 401 error.
-For more information, refer to Error Codes.
+For more information, refer to Error Codes guide in the Errors category.

 - If a 400 HTTP status code is received, validate the mandatory headers and all mandatory query or path parameters.